Aims and Scope

 Economics is an open-access journal that does not charge any author fees.
 This is due to support by its founding institutions, the Kiel Institute for World Economy and the ZBW – Leibniz Information Centre for Economics.
 Both institutions belong to the Leibniz Association.
 Jointly, they launched the Economics in 2007, and at that time, they also agreed to finance it.

 economics is a new type of academic journal in economics.
-By involving a large research community in an innovative public peer review process, economics aims to provide fast access to top-quality papers.
+By involving a large research community in an innovative open peer review process, economics aims to provide fast access to top-quality papers.
 Modern communication technologies are used to find for every research issue the best virtual team out of a network of highly motivated researchers from all over the world.
 Thus, publishing is seen as a cooperative enterprise between authors, editors, referees, and readers. economics offers open access to all readers and takes the form of an e-journal, i.e. submission, evaluation, and publication are electronic.

 economics embodies the following principles: